Skip to main content

 5. Select Generate Private Key.
 A .pem file will automatically download to your browser's download location.

-6. Select Manage on the newly created API account and note the following two values — you will need them when configuring the script:
+6. Select Manage on the newly created API account and note the following two values:

 • Client ID — looks like BUSINESSAPI.xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx